 Standard 4: Teachers have opportunities to improve their assessment practice through professional learning and collaboration.
-1 = Not yet a part of our program practice 5= A consistent part of our program practice Evidence?
-As above. c.
-Time is available for teachers to discuss and reflect on their practice.
+Evidence?
+As above.
+C. Time is available for teachers to discuss and reflect on their practice.
 Administrators review teachers' action plans.
-1 2 3 4 5 Evidence?
+1 = Not yet a part of our program practice program practice 5 = A consistent part of our program practice program practice 1 2 3 4 5 Evidence?
 As above.
-Standard 5: Programs evaluate their PBLA practice on an ongoing basis and develop an annual action plan for improvement.
-1 = Not yet a part of our program practice 5= A consistent part of our program practice Programs complete an annual self-assessment and identify 2 - 3 aspects of PBLA Practice that are working well and choose 2 - 3 items that the program will work on to improve PBLA practice.
-1 2 3 4 5 Evidence?
-Summary of self-assessment and action plan.
-(See below)